-Two fine pictures of Terburg; the TERBURG: white sattin remarkably well painted.
+Two fine pictutes of Terburg; the TEREURG. white sattin remarkably well painted.

-of white sattin in his pictures.
+Anster- He seldom omitted to introduce a piece of white sattin in his pictures.
 As I reprobated the white sattin in the picture of the death of Cleopatra by Lairesse, and make no objection here, it must be remembered that the subject of Lairesse's picture is heroick, and he has treated it in the true historical style, in every respect, except in his white sattin: but in such pictures as Terburg painted, the individuality and naturalness of the representation makes a considerable part of the merit.

-Possible.
+WEENING.
+Dead swans by Weening, as fine as possible.
 I suppose we did not see less than twenty pictures of dead swans by this painter.